SDM-TIB/SDM-Functions/README.md

 Kemele Endris
 e-mail: Kemele.Endris@tib.eu

+# SDM-Functions

+This version of the SDM-RDFizer has the capability of executing triple maps functions during the semantification process.

 # RML-Test Cases
 See the results of the SDM-RDFizer over the RML test-cases at the [RML Implementation Report](http://rml.io/implementation-report/)